nodeshift/nodeshift/README.md

 #### insecure
 flag to pass into the openshift rest client for logging in with a self signed cert.
 Only used with apiServer login.  default to false.

+#### forceLogin
+Force a login when using the apiServer login.
+Only used with apiServer login.  default to false

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
 These version tags correspond to the RHSCL tags of the [ubi8/nodejs s2i images](https://access.redhat.com/containers/#/registry.access.redhat.com/ubi8/nodejs-14)